rovingpen/path-of-the-kings/chapter-03.md

 "No. My skills are more simply more polished, with no useless movement.
 As such they look faster and stronger, but your uncoordinated style of fighting is nothing like that.
 What are you Emiya Shirou?"

 "Equivalent exchange?"
 Shirou half asked, half pondered to himself.
 Not for a single moment he considered the fact that he saved the man's life something he already owed him for.
 He just wasn't wired like that.
 "Fair enough.
 A secret for a secret.
-I am what it's called a Magus...."
+I am what it's called a Magus..."

 It was Shirou turn to tell his story this time.
 He skipped over the details of his upbringing but still told him enough to make him understand the motives behind his actions as well as the reasons for his abilities.
 As expected Kuzuki betrayed no emotions whatsoever and simply accepted Shirou's explanation as the truth.
 He was capable to understand if someone lied to him, especially if the topic was so unbelievable.
 The complete lack of deceit in Shirou's body language, paired with what he had witnessed, combined with the fact that he had saved his life was enough to make him believe what he was hearing.